open-telemetry/oteps/text/0016-named-tracers.md

 This proposal attempts to solve the stated problems by introducing the concept of:
  * _Named Tracers and Meters_ which are associated with the **name** (e.g. _"io.opentelemetry.contrib.mongodb"_) and **version** (e.g._"semver:1.0.0"_) of the library which acquired them.
- * A `TracerRegistry` / `MeterRegistry` as the only means of acquiring a Tracer or Meter.
+ * A `TracerProvider` / `MeterProvider` as the only means of acquiring a Tracer or Meter.

-Based on the name and version, a Registry could provide a no-op Tracer or Meter to specific instrumentation libraries, or a Sampler could be implemented that discards Spans or Metrics from certain libraries.
+Based on the name and version, a Provider could provide a no-op Tracer or Meter to specific instrumentation libraries, or a Sampler could be implemented that discards Spans or Metrics from certain libraries.
 Also, by providing custom Exporters, Span or Metric data could be sanitized before it gets processed in a back-end system.
 However, this is beyond the scope of this proposal, which only provides the fundamental mechanisms.

 ## Explanation

-From a user perspective, working with *Named Tracers / Meters* and `TracerRegistry` / `MeterRegistry` is conceptually similar to how e.g. the [Java logging API](https://docs.oracle.com/javase/7/docs/api/java/util/logging/Logger.html#getLogger(java.lang.String)) and logging frameworks like [log4j](https://www.slf4j.org/apidocs/org/slf4j/LoggerFactory.html) work.
-In analogy to requesting Logger objects through LoggerFactories, a trace reporting would create specific Tracer / Meter objects through a TracerRegistry / MeterRegistry.
+From a user perspective, working with *Named Tracers / Meters* and `TracerProvider` / `MeterProvider` is conceptually similar to how e.g. the [Java logging API](https://docs.oracle.com/javase/7/docs/api/java/util/logging/Logger.html#getLogger(java.lang.String)) and logging frameworks like [log4j](https://www.slf4j.org/apidocs/org/slf4j/LoggerFactory.html) work.
+In analogy to requesting Logger objects through LoggerFactories, a trace reporting would create specific Tracer / Meter objects through a TracerProvider / MeterProvider.

 New Tracers or Meters can be created by providing the name and version of an instrumentation library.
 The version (following the convention proposed in https://github.com/open-telemetry/oteps/pull/38) is basically optional but *should* be supplied since only this information enables following scenarios:
 * Only a specific range of versions of a given instrumentation library need to be suppressed, while other versions are allowed (e.g. due to a bug in those specific versions).